 Creating Record Templates

-You can create and organize Record Templates in the Creation Studio.
-Click on the Studio menu in the left hand navigation bar and then click the Record Builder Tile.
+To create or organize Record Templates, click on the Studio menu in the left hand navigation bar, then click the Record Builder Tile.

 - Click on the green Create Record Template button to create a new one.

 A panel will open on the right hand side of the screen for you to create the new Record Template.

 - The API name is a unique identifier for the Record Template that will be crucial for administrative and integration purposes.
-Please see notes below for a list of restricted API names which should cannot be used.
+Please see notes below for a list of restricted API names which should not be used.